dennlinger/klexikon/README.md

 In the meantime, there have been new articles added to Klexikon, which leaves room for future improvements.

 # Execution Order of Scripts
+TK: I'll include a better reference to the particular scripts in the near future, as well as a script that actually executes everything relevant in order.

 * Generate JSON file with article URLs
 * Crawl texts
 * Fix lead sentences